 - ½ cup fresh parsley finely chopped

-- Add the beans and the potatoes and mix for 3 - 5 minutes.
+- Add the beans and mix for 3 - 5 minutes.

-- In a food processor blend the tomatoes and add them to the beans, as well as some water to cover them.
+- In a food processor blend the tomatoes together and add them to the beans, as well as some water to cover them.

-Serve with a salad and feta.
+- Serve with a salad and some feta.